janekfleper/typst-fancy-units/docs/manual.typ

         You can apply styling to multiple units, to a single unit or just to a part of a unit, e.g. the prefix.
         If the styling is only applied to the prefix, you have to use a colon `:` to join the prefix and the unit again.
         Otherwise the parser will not understand that the two components belong to the same unit.
+        The number to convert to absolute uncertainties.
       ],
       types: ("content",),
+      types: ("dictionary",),
       tags: ("Required", "Positional"),
     ),
   ),
   return-types: ("content",),
+  return-types: ("dictionary",),
 )
 #my-tidy.show-function(func-unit, my-tidy.style-args)